-To create good Branded Content you first must realise that rather than creating promotional material to sell your products/services, you are actually creating an entirely new and separate product to add to your range; albeit a free one.
+To create great branded content you first have to realise that rather than creating promotional material to sell your products/services, you are actually creating an entirely new and separate product to add to your range; albeit a free one.

 You might think that branded death metal songs with wittily rewritten lyrics could form the core of a hilariously paradoxical marketing campaign.
 You may be right.
 But if you are selling over-60’s life insurance, chances are the target audience won’t find it as funny as you.

 Ok, so that’s an obvious example.
-My point is that it is crucial to come up with suitable creative ideas for Branded Content.
+My point is that it’s important to come up with suitable creative ideas for branded content.
 The goal is to create something that your target market would genuinely want to consume even when they are not dwelling on the desires and needs satisfied by your core range of products/services; good enough that they might even pay for it, hypothetically speaking.

 Who is in charge?
 What resource do they have?

-One of the reasons why many marketers have struggled with Branded Content is that most of it has, historically, been produced as an after-thought or by loose arrangement between departments.
-Soon enough, Branded Content creation will require dedicated team members (or at least dedicated time in the diary); similar to the way Social Media has evolved over the last few years.
+One of the reasons why many marketers have struggled with branded content is that most of it has, historically, been produced as an after-thought or by loose arrangement between departments.
+Soon enough, branded content creation will require dedicated team members (or at least dedicated time in the diary); similar to the way social media marketing has evolved over the last few years.

 There is much more at stake than relationships with customers who aren’t actively in buying mode.
-Successful content marketing presents fantastic Social Media opportunities, affects Conversion Rate and, in turn, affects SEO.
-After all, viral videos, memes, news stories and company blog articles (like this one) are all forms of Branded Content… they get shared and talked about, generating online activity which Google can pick up on.
+Successful content marketing presents fantastic social media opportunities, affects conversion rate and, in turn, affects SEO.
+After all, viral videos, memes, infographics, news stories and blogs (like this one) are all forms of branded content… they get shared and talked about, generating online activity which Google can pick up on.

 With so many marketing channels available, the key to success is efficient integration of the most effective channels; and different channels demand different media formats for content.